-Introduction 1
+Introduction

 What is the Drinking Water State Revolving Fund (DWSRF) 1

-Eligibility 2
+Eligibility

-Significant Federal Requirements 2
+Significant Federal Requirements

+Davis-Bacon Compliance

+Additional Subsidization

+American Iron and Steel

-Structure of the DWSRF in Kentucky 3
+Structure of the DWSRF in Kentucky

-Drinking Water State Revolving Fund Goals 4
+Drinking Water State Revolving Fund Goals

+Short-Term Goals

+Long-Term Goals

-Criteria for Project Selection 5
+Criteria for Project Selection

 Fund Administration and Operation 7

+Invitation Process

+Bypass Process Prior to Loan Commitment

+Bypass Process Post Loan Commitment

+Funding Limits and Large Project Financing

-Project Funding (Invited Projects, Planning and Design Loans) 7
+Planning and Design Loans

-Bypass Process 8
+Addition of New Projects to the Project Priority List

-Emergency Projects 8
+Emergency Projects

-Refinancing 9

-Small Systems 9
+Small Systems

+9 Refinancing

-Financial Terms of Loans 9
+Financial Terms of Loans 10

+Interest Rates

+Repayment Terms

+Loan Servicing Fees

+Borrower Loan Compliance and Financial Monitoring

-Fund Transfers between the CWSRF and DWSRF 10
+Fund Transfers between the CWSRF and the DWSRF

-Set-Aside Activities 11
+Set-Aside Activities

-Funds Available to be Committed and Disbursed 14
+Funds Available to be Committed and Disbursed 1

-Public Participation 15
+Public Participation

-Appendices
+Appendices:

-Comprehensive Project Priority List
+Appendix A: Comprehensive Project Priority List

-Call for Projects Letter
+Appendix B: Call for Projects Letter

-Priority System Guidance Document
+Appendix C: Priority System Guidance Document

-Green Reserve Guidance
+Appendix D: Green Reserve Guidance

-Set-Aside Work Plans
+Appendix E: Set-Aside Work Plans

-Public Comments
+Appendix F: Public Comments

 The Intended Use Plan (IUP) is a document the Kentucky Infrastructure Authority (KIA) prepares for the U.S. Environmental Protection Agency (EPA) and others interested in Kentucky's Drinking Water State Revolving Fund Program (DWSRF, the Fund).
 The IUP is prepared in accordance with the provisions of the Safe Drinking Water Act (SDWA) Amendments of 1996 and P.L.
-113-76, The Consolidated Appropriations Act, 2014 and the Consolidated and Further Continuing Appropriations Act 2015 (December 16, 2014).
-The purpose of the IUP is to communicate Kentucky's DWSRF plan for state fiscal year 2017 to potential borrowers from the Fund, the state's public water systems (PWSs), the public, the Environmental Protection Agency (EPA), and other state agencies.
-The IUP also includes the Priority System Guidance Document.
+113-76, and the Consolidated and Further Continuing Appropriations Act 2017 (April 28, 2017).
+The purpose of the IUP is to communicate Kentucky's DWSRF plan for state fiscal year 2018 to potential borrowers from the Fund, the state's public water systems (PWSs), the public, the Environmental Protection Agency (EPA), and other interested parties.
+The IUP also includes the Priority System Guidance Document, which is the set of criteria used to score and rank projects.

-An annual Intended Use Plan is required by Section 1452 of the SDWA and is an integral part of the process to request the Federal Fiscal Year (FFY) 2016 Capitalization Grant.
+An annual Intended Use Plan is required by Section 1452 of the SDWA and is an integral part of the process to request the Federal Fiscal Year (FFY) 2017 Capitalization Grant.
 The IUP will identify how the funds available to Kentucky's DWSRF will be used during each state fiscal year (SFY) to support the goals of the DWSRF.
-The 2017 IUP includes:
+The 2018 IUP includes:

 - 1. A description of the short and long term goals of the Fund; - 2.
 The criteria and methods established for ranking projects; - 3.
-Administration and operation policies of the Fund including set-aside activities: - 4.
-Assurances and specific certifications for meeting certain requirements of the Capitalization Grant Agreement; - 5.
-The public participation process; - 6.
-The sources and uses of available funds; and, - 7.
+Administration and operation policies of the Fund including set-aside activities; - 4.
+The public participation process; - 5.
+The sources and uses of available funds; and, - 6.
 The Project Priority List a list of eligible projects whose sponsors expressed interest in low interest rate loans from the DWSRF.